 Create Firefox launcher

 You can also create a launcher or shortcut on your desktop.
-In Cinnamon or Gnome, launcher can be easily created to access the application quickly.
-If you are using any other desktop environment, you can create a launcher, just google for instructions on creating a launcher in your specific desktop environment.
+In Cinnamon or Gnome, you can easily create a launcher to access the application quickly.
+If you are using any other desktop environment, you can create a launcher; google for instructions on creating a launcher in your specific desktop environment.

 It will open up a dialogue box.
-Enter the name that you want to appear in the app menu, browse the Firefox file that we ran above, and finally enter any comment (optional).
+Please enter the name that you want to appear in the app menu, browse the Firefox file that we ran above, and finally enter any comment (optional).

 Now you can launch Firefox developer edition from the system app menu or desktop shortcut.

-Once done, just open the app and you’re done.
+Once done, open the app, and you’re done.
 We are now ready to practice jQuery in Firefox.

 Firefox developer edition has a lot of useful tools for web development.
-For our purpose, we will only be using a few tools including Inspector, console, network, and a few others.
-All other tools will come handy later when building a note-taking and a weather report web application.
+For our purpose, we will only be using a few tools, including Inspector, console, network, and a few others.
+All other tools will come in handy later when building a note-taking and a weather report web application.

 Install Visual Studio Code in Linux

 There are different code editors to choose from.
-I have already compiled a list of 8 Best code editors for Linux.
+I have already compiled a list of the 8 Best code editors for Linux.
 Check it out here.
 For this series, I will be using Visual Studio Code.
 It is a great code editor and will be included in the list pretty soon.
-It has a ton of features including autocomplete, code suggestions, extensions, built-in terminal, and many more.
+It has many features, including autocomplete, code suggestions, extensions, a built-in terminal, and many more.

-To install Visual studio code, you can fire up your software installer and search “visual studio code”.
-If your Linux distribution does not have visual studio in the repository, head over to the official website and download it from there.
+You can fire up your software installer and search “visual studio code” to install Visual Studio code.
+If your Linux distribution does not have a visual studio in the repository, head over to the official website and download it from there.

 So this is it for this article.
-Throughout our series, we will be using Visual studio code and Firefox developer edition for writing and testing our jQuery code.
-In the next article, we will learn to include jQuery in our web pages and write our first jQuery code.
+We will use Visual studio code and Firefox developer edition throughout our series to write and test our jQuery code.
+We will learn to include jQuery in our web pages and write our first jQuery code in the next article.